-Honda powers the 600RR with a 599 cc, inline, four-banger mill that comes with chrome-plated, Palphos M1-A treated con-rods and wrist pins for low friction operation, a treatment that they subsequently passed on to the Africa Twin for a boost in the adventure lineup.
-Liquid cooling helps the 600RR mill meet emissions standards, and the water jacket serves to dampen noise emissions from within the motor.
+The engine that powers the CBR600RR is a 599cc inline four-cylinder engine that’s water cooled and obviously fuel injected.
+It comes with chrome-plated, Palphos M1-A treated con-rods and wrist pins for low friction operation, a treatment that they subsequently passed on to the Africa Twin for a boost in the adventure lineup.

-The cylinder dimensions reveal a significantly oversquare engine with a 67 mm bore and 42.5 mm stroke, and as you might imagine, this produces more in the way of horsepower, and less in the torque department.
-Official power figures are kind of sketchy, and here’s why; the bike must be up to speed to take full advantage of the pressurized air in front of the bike, and it doesn’t develop full power until that happens.
-With that in mind, let’s just call it something just north of 98 horsepower at 12,500 rpm, and 44 pound-feet of torque at 10 grand.
+But how much power does the CBR600RR make?
+It’s a bit difficult to tell.
+The bike has to be up to speed to take full advantage of the pressurized air in front of the bike, so it doesn’t develop full power until that happens.
+With that in mind, let’s just call it something just north of 74 kW (98 hp) at 12,500 rpm, and 60 Nm (44 pound-feet) of torque at 10,000 rpm.

 You can download it from here.